Skip to content

 • You want advanced bot signals Arcjet’s browser-based WebAssembly signal collection detects headless browsers and sophisticated scrapers without CAPTCHAs, and filter rules enforce cookie presence for requests that never touch the browser.

-• You want OWASP protection without Enterprise pricing Arcjet Shield WAF is available on paid self-serve plans.
+• You want OWASP protection without Enterprise pricing Arcjet Shield WAF is available on self-serve plans.
 Vercel’s OWASP Core Ruleset is Enterprise-only.

 • You want zero-code infrastructure protection You want a firewall you can configure via a dashboard and publish instantly without touching your application code.
 You’re happy with static rules and don’t need runtime context from your application.